fieldtrip/website/faq/the_databrowser_crashes_and_destroys_the_whole_matlab_session_how_can_i_resolve_this.md

 also the many different driver versions that exist for each of these cards.

-So, you can try and switch to the software implementation of OpenGL by executing the following command in the command windos:
+So, you can try and switch to the software implementation of OpenGL by executing the following command in the command window:

     >> opengl software